netobserv/network-observability-operator/docs/FlowCollector.md

 FlowCollector is the Schema for the flowcollectors API, which pilots and configures netflow collection.
+ Deprecated: This type will be removed in one of the next releases.

 <table>
     <thead>